 - We will offer you the chance to say what you think about the support you were given and tell you how to complain if you feel you have not had a good service from us.

-- when the client is putting him/herself at some serious risk of harm;
+• you are putting yourself at some serious risk of harm;